Shell Field Guide

 matches mean "lines that are not ANY of the ones in the pattern

-list".
+file".
 So you can do list diffing. like sort + diff

 but more